""

 Prior Coursework

-Students are generally not allowed to count graduate coursework from other institutions to fulfill degree requirements.
-Exceptions are students who are admitted to pursue a Ph.D. degree after completing their M.A. degree at another institution, and who confirmed their M.A. degree in the department by passing a qualifying examination.
-For such students, up to 15 credits of M.A. coursework counts toward Ph.D. degree requirements.
-Up to 9 credits of prior graduate coursework may be counted toward the Doctoral Minor requirement (Option B -- Distributed Minor).
+Students are generally not allowed to transfer credits earned at other institutions to fulfill degree requirements.
+Exceptions are students who are admitted to pursue a PhD degree after completing their MA degree at another institution, and who confirmed their MA degree in the department by passing a qualifying examination.
+Students may transfer up to 15 credits of MA coursework to satisfy PhD degree requirements.
+Up to 9 credits of prior graduate coursework may be applied towards the breadth requirement (Option B -- Distributed Minor).
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, up to 7 credits numbered 700 and above taken in the Slavic department while pursuing a UW–Madison undergraduate degree are allowed to count toward the degree.
+With program approval, up to 7 credits numbered 700 and above taken in the Slavic department while pursuing a UW–Madison undergraduate degree are allowed to transfer.
+Undergraduate coursework from other institutions is not allowed.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison special student.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+However, these credits are not allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation